 Another past exhibit I just became aware of on Science and Artists' Books at the Smithsonian Institute Libraries, 1995.

-Springing to Life: Movable Books & Mechanical Devices at the University of Rochester Library-now extended from August 17, 2012
+Springing to Life: Movable Books & Mechanical Devices at the University of Rochester Library-2012

 solo exhibition of artist books by Elsi Vassdal Ellis; at the 23 Gallery, Portland, OR